SaadKhanJadoon/MVVM_Paging3_Application/README.md

 ﻿# MVVM_Paging3_Application

-This is a MVVM App with Paging 3 implementation that uses [Rick & Morty Api](https://rickandmortyapi.com/) for fetching data.
+This is a MVVM App with Paging 3 implementation that uses [The Rick and Morty API](https://rickandmortyapi.com/) for fetching data.

 # About The Project